 Activity 2) Temple of Heaven

-The famous Temple of Heaven is a collection of multiple places of worship and religious buildings located in central Beijing.
-The history of the Temples stretches back to the times of the former Ming and Qing dynasties the Emperors of which would annually visit the Temple and perform prayers for a good harvest.
+The renowned Temple of Heaven is a complex of various religious structures situated in central Beijing.
+The history of the Temple dates back to the Ming and Qing dynasties, during which the emperors would visit annually to pray for a bountiful harvest.

-It is widely considered to be a Daoist temple, despite the fact that Christian worship at the temple predates the spread of Daoism.
+Although it is primarily regarded as a Daoist temple, it is worth noting that Christian worship at the site actually predates the rise of Daoism.

 Interesting Fact: The Temple of Heaven is four times the size of the Forbidden City, with an area of 2,700,000 square meters.